-On November 1, 2021, we entered into a new four-year, \$165 million senior secured credit facility with certain commercial banks.
+On November 1, 2021, we entered into a new four-year, \$165 million senior secured credit facility with certain commercial banks, with JPMorgan Chase Bank, N.A. as administrative agent.
 The facility has a maturity date of November 1, 2025.
 We use the facility for general corporate purposes.
-In connection with entering into the credit facility, we incurred financing fees and expenses of approximately \$2.8 million as of December 31, 2022 and \$2.7 million as of December 31, 2021 before accumulated amortization of \$0.8 million as of December 31, 2022 and \$0.1 million as of December 31, 2021.
+On June 28, 2023, we entered into an amendment to the Credit Facility (the "Second Amendment") to make certain changes as described below.
+On October 25, 2023, the borrowing base was reaffirmed.
+In connection with entering into the credit facility, we incurred financing fees and expenses of approximately \$3.0 million as of December 31, 2023 and \$2.8 million as of December 31, 2022 before accumulated amortization of \$1.5 million as of December 31, 2023 and \$0.8 million as of December 31, 2022.
 These costs are being amortized over the life of the credit facility.
 Such amortized expenses are recorded as interest expense on the statements of operations.